The frontend contains a section called “Developer Tools”.

 To turn on a light bulb, use the following steps:

-- If an entity is selected, the service data is populated with basic JSON that will be passed to the service.
-An additional data can also be passed by updating the JSON as below.
+- If an entity is selected, the service data is populated with basic YAML that will be passed to the service.
+Additional data can also be passed by updating the YAML as below.

 entity_id: light.bedroom brightness: 255 rgb_color: [255, 0, 0]